MI-AFP/tutorials/tutorials/01_fp-env.md

 ### Types

-Very useful thing in GHCi is that you can check the type of an expression.
+A very useful thing in GHCi is that you can check the type of an expression.

 ```
 Prelude> :type 2 ^ 8